Listen Well

 • To the voices of women (especially in a male dominated leadership).

-• To the voices of those that have left your congregation.
-Visited and not returned to your congregation.
-Drifted to the margins of your congregation.
+• To the voices of those that have left your congregation, or visited and not returned to your congregation, or drifted to the margins of your congregation.

-• To the voices of the community.
-The neighborhood (especially in a cloistered congregation).
+• To the voices of the community, to the neighborhood (especially in a cloistered congregation).

 Following Jesus and being faithful to the mission entrusted to us has always been a journey of discovery.
 A journey of discovering new things and developing new capacities to discern where the Spirit of God might be doing new things in new ways.